 ('10K-W/15K-W Scatter Shield Protective Cover (P/N 7Z08345)' is supplied with the Scatter Shield)

-Metric water fittings for all water cooled sensors except 30K-W with quick connection to 10mm plastic tubing.
+Metric water fittings for all water cooled sensors except 16K-W & 30K-W with quick connection to 10mm plastic tubing.
+The Metric water fittings are also suitable for the QBH Adapters.
 Replaces standard fitting connecting to 3/8" tubing (set of 2 each)

 Protective Cover with Target Pattern for 1000W, L1500W, 5000W, 10K-W and 15K-W sensors (1 unit supplied with 5000W, 10K-W, and 15K-W)